Progress 1996 - 2011

-Although Mini Soccer and Soccer Star (game & test - no coaching permitted) had been launched by the FA, there was
+Although Mini Soccer and Soccer Star (match and basic tests - but no coaching permitted) had been launched by the FA, there was

 still no concerted effort being made to address the key area of grass roots development, so in 1996 I formed

 my own SSD school (Soccer Kids) at the University of Sheffield which quickly hit the national press as the most successful football development programme in the UK.